gsingh003/url-shortener/README.md

 4. Run `docker-compose up` to get the postgres and redis containers up
 5. Run the command `npm run dev`

 Note that because I use .envrc file here and not a .env file, you may need to export them however you see fit.
-Personally, I used the `direnv` tool to make it easy.
+Personally, I used the `direnv` shell extension to make it easy for me.